faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab01/GettingStarted-V2.md

 Understand how to deploy Azure OpenAI Service, enabling you to integrate and explore OpenAI's advanced models within the secure and scalable Azure platform.
 By the end of this lab, you will be able to:

-- **Get started with Azure OpenAI Service** - Gain experience in provisioning and configuring an Azure OpenAI resource, deploying an AI model (e.g., gpt-4o-mini, gpt-35-turbo-instruct), exploring model interactions in the Completions and Chat playgrounds, experimenting with prompts and parameters for fine-tuning, and leveraging the model's capabilities for code generation.
+- **Get started with Azure OpenAI Service:** Gain experience in provisioning and configuring an Azure OpenAI resource, deploying an AI model (e.g., gpt-4o-mini, gpt-3.5-turbo-instruct), exploring model interactions in the Completions and Chat playgrounds, experimenting with prompts and parameters for fine-tuning, and leveraging the model's capabilities for code generation.

 ## Pre-Requisites

 Participants should have: Basic knowledge and understanding of the following

-- **Azure Portal**: For managing and provisioning Azure resources.
+- **Azure Portal:** For managing and provisioning Azure resources.
-- **Azure AI Foundry**: For deploying models and experimenting with their capabilities, including features such as the Completions and Chat playgrounds.
+- **Azure AI Foundry:** For deploying models and experimenting with their capabilities, including features such as the Completions and Chat playgrounds.

 ## Architecture